-Setting up training to use the solar oven.
+Establishment of training to use the solar oven.

-The inhabitants are conquered by the solar oven..
+The inhabitants are conquered by the solar oven.

-“Every morning, I take out my solar cooker and wait for the sun to cook for me.
-Cooking is slow, so I no longer fear that the bottom of the pan will burn, I just have to move the oven from time to time to time to follow the sun’s rays, “Ndong told IPS.
+“Every morning, I take out my solar cooker and wait for the sun to cook for me.The cooking is slow, so I’m not afraid that the bottom of the pan will burn, I just have to move the oven from time to time. follow the sun’s rays, “Ndong told IPS.

-Price and functionality of the Solar Oven.
+Price and functionality of the Solar Furnace.

-- Price is 76 € excluding subsidy (about 50 000 F CFA).
+- The price is 76 € excluding subsidy (about 50 000 F CFA).

-- For a temperature of: 110 ° C up to more than 200 ° C for new models.
+- For a temperature of: 110 ° C to over 200 ° C for new models.

 Success.
 Prizes and awards

-It has received many requests from other African countries such as Burkina Faso, Niger, Mauritania.
+He has received many requests from other African countries such as Burkina Faso, Niger, Mauritania.

 - 1st prize of the President of the Republic of Invention and Innovation in 1998 (Senegal)